 Many of the toys children did have were handmade and very simple, especially in poorer households.

-The Best Victorian board games
+No.2: The Best Victorian board games

 Games played in Victorian times include: